xhsdf/rtile/README.md

 tile all windows on screen

+##--all-binary

+tile all windows on screen and have every window take half the space of the previous window

 ##--all-auto

 automatically tile all windows on screen when a new window is opened, closed or focused